(740 ILCS 110/7)

 data is removed from the record before use.
 Personally identifiable

-data may be disclosed only with the consent obtained under Section 5
+data may be disclosed only in accordance with Section 5

 of this Act.
 Licensure and the like may not be withheld or withdrawn for